vsoch/forward/README.md

 ssh -L $PORT:localhost:$PORT ${RESOURCE} ssh -L $PORT:localhost:$PORT -N "$MACHINE" &
 ```

-For HPC's where the compute node is not isolated from the outside world - like in Farmshare.
-The ssh command for port forwarding first establishes a connection the login node, but then continues to pass on the login credentials to the compute node to establish a tunnel between the localhost and the port on the compute node.
+For HPC's where the compute node is not isolated from the outside world (as is the case with Farmshare) the ssh command for port forwarding first establishes a connection the login node, but then continues to pass on the login credentials to the compute node to establish a tunnel between the localhost and the port on the compute node.
 The ssh command in this case utilizes the flag `-K` which forwards the login credentials to the compute node:
 ```bash
 ssh "$DOMAINNAME" -l $FORWARD_USERNAME -K -L  $PORT:$MACHINE:$PORT -N  &